keatonb/keatonb.github.io/_posts/2022-09-21-confidence-intervals.md

 allclosed(contours) #True
 ```
 The function reports that the contours that pass through the point (2,2) are closed in the footprint (sampled from -20 to 30 in X, -20 to 40 in Y).
-On the other hand, the contour that passes through point (0,10) is not closed and the integrated probability over the sampled area would be underreported.
+On the other hand, the contour that passes through point (0,10), for example, is not closed and the integrated probability over the sampled area would be underreported.